Pigrecos/Capstone4Delphi/README.md

 ## Usage

-  Included is the wrapper class `TCapstone` in `Capstone.pas`, very flexible and with many features .
+  Included is the wrapper class `TCapstone` in `Capstone.pas`, very flexible and with many features,Creation, comparison, conversion etc .. .
+  The example below is incomplete.

 ~~~pas
 uses